 vi.
 Implementation: This is the execution of actions that were recommended in the prevention or recovery plans.

-These policies can help steer decision making, but they cannot be easily enforced, are easily changed, and leave a lot of room for discretion.
+These policies can help steer decision making but are not binding on decisions.
+The policies can be easily changed, relative to the ease of change for a regulation or law, and leave a lot of room for discretion.

 Wildlife Act, RSA 2000, c W-10.